ConceptaNjolima/MyTNTResources/README.md

 * Day by day schedule - this will be part of the remote work adjustments, right now the topics of ordered.
 * Stretch topics - these are stretch topics that some NTs and teams will approach.
 Additional details and topics are still in the work.
 * Deliverable map - week by week what NTs are delivering and what coaches should check-in on, give feedback, guide
+* Clarity on repos and moving to GitHub - first week introduces Git basics, second remote repos, some instructions are out of sync with Git learning

 ## How to use these materials